syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remark:**

-#VALUE!-occurs when reference is not a valid data type.
+'#VALUE!'-occurs when reference is not a valid data type.

 #### IsOdd